KC5VDJ/PITEST/README.md

 You know, thinking of the ETA-10 thing being cursed from the beginning...
 What do you think Chippewa Falls was about?
 They didn't want another wildcatter doing better than them.

 A notable POS, Eddie Chiles, once explained wildcatters to me, and it fits.
 Cray was a wildcatter.
 A wildcatter was rarely acting dumbfuck cowboy.
 Educated people making educated guesses good enough to bet the farm on it, when traditionalists scoff.
+A bit of a wildcatter myself.

 Energy Park was simple crosstown traffic.
 A leash.
 Lemme guess, short enough to require same day meetings, but long enough to waste half a day every time one is required, just in transit?
 A leash.